wp-graphql/wp-graphql/README.md

 ## Documentation

-Documentation is being moved [here](https://wpgraphql.com/docs/getting-started/about), but some can still be found [on the Wiki](https://github.com/wp-graphql/wp-graphql/wiki) on this repository.
+Documentation can be found [here](https://docs.wpgraphql.com).
+The repository where the Documentation content lives is [here](https://github.com/wp-graphql/wpgraphql.com)

 - Requires PHP 5.5+
 - Requires WordPress 4.7+